Kuanhao-Chao/Wheeler_Graph_Toolkit/README.md

    writeIOL          : Output the I, O, L three-bitarray data structure proposed by Gagie et al.

-   writeRange        : Output the range information produce by the renaming heuristic.
+   writeRange        : Output the range information produced by the renaming heuristic.

    label_is_int      : Specifiy if the edge labels of your input graph are integer.
 The edge labels are treated as strings by default.